 The recent revelations of Internet security have probably caused you to reconsider how safe your data is in the cloud.
 We all get heartburn over this (and doctors, attorneys, and financial professionals have double the heartburn) because we don’t want our information or our customers’ information published on the Internet.
 Are cloud services just too vulnerable for us to use?
 Can we do a better job of security with in-house resources?
 I think these are good questions to ask.
 A good security review is good for all firms every once in a while.

 First, let’s establish that not all cloud service providers are created equal.
 Undoubtedly there are some that have security issues.
 But this post is about one that I feel does not have security issues – Google Apps or Business, and at the core of that service, Gmail.

-Google Apps is a cloud connected service, which means that the front door is accessible to everyone with an Internet connection.
+Google Apps (now Workspace) is a cloud connected service, which means that the front door is accessible to everyone with an Internet connection.
 For most people with a Gmail account, that front door is secured by a password.
 It is possible to enable two factor authentication on Google.
 You can get the instructions here.

 For your own in-house services there are measures that you can put in place that are better than simple password access.
 But all of these additional measures will mean that you run your own email server, either in a hosted environment or in your offices, with network and firewall access that you can control.
 In turn that means adding the expense and investment in server hardware, software, networking equipment and an IT staff – never an inexpensive proposition and always more expensive than a cloud solution.
 You could employ any and all of these additional security measures: